 "It's very popular as a wedding ring," Stack said.
 "It's basically a heart that has a crown over it and then two hands hold it together.
 So it's supposed to represent love and loyalty."

-Another symbol with ancient roots remains strong in Irish American culture.
+Another symbol with ancient roots remains strong in Irish American culture – the Irish, or Celtic, knot.

-"One of the most famous symbols, of course, is the Irish or Celtic knot," Stack said.
-"Sometimes these are called the Trinity Knot, but it was basically to symbolize the Celtic belief in eternal life infinity."
+"Sometimes these are called the Trinity Knot, but it was basically to symbolize the Celtic belief in eternal life infinity," Stack said.

-"There's, you know, an intermingling between the relationship with the divine and nature, and also the trinity between heart soul and mind or physical, you know, the body, mind and spirit," she added.
+"There's, you know, an intermingling between the relationship with the divine and nature, and also the trinity between heart, soul and mind or the body, mind and spirit," she added.
 "So, those ancient symbols have kind of aggressed through new age thinking, now in spirituality."